lammps/lammps/doc/src/Install_mac.rst

 `Homebrew <homebrew_>`_.
 (Alternatively, see the install instructions for :doc:`Download an executable via Conda <Install_conda>`.)
 The following LAMMPS packages are unavailable at this time because of additional needs not yet met:
-GPU, KOKKOS, LATTE, MSCG, MESSAGE, MPIIO POEMS VORONOI.
+GPU, KOKKOS, LATTE, MSCG, MPIIO, POEMS, VORONOI.

 After installing Homebrew, you can install LAMMPS on your system with the following commands: